UCSC-Treehouse/pipelines/treeshop.md

     [10.50.102.245] out:
     Done.

-Process the samples in manifest.txt with source and destination under the treeshop folder sending log output to the console and log.txt:
+Process the samples in manifest.tsv with source and destination under the treeshop folder sending log output to the console and log.txt:

-    fab process:manifest=manifest.txt,base=treeshop 2>&1 | tee log.txt
+    fab process:manifest=manifest.tsv,base=treeshop 2>&1 | tee log.txt

 Output: